Wang Shi-ting

-Wang Shi-Ting (王思婷 (Wáng Sītíng); born 19 October 1973) is a retired tennis player from Taiwan.
+Wang Shi-Ting (王思婷 (Wáng Sītíng); born 19 October 1973) is a former tennis player from Taiwan.

 She turned professional in 1991.
 In her career, she won six singles titles on the WTA Tour.
 She played 49 times over 11 years for Chinese Taipei Fed Cup team, earning a 51–25 overall record and setting many team records.

 Wang retired from the tour in 2000.
 Since 2006, she has been the captain of the Chinese Taipei Fed Cup team.